unrealapex/dotfiles/README.md

 ### ✨ about ✨
-my dotfiles for gentoo, managed using git and dotbot. the main focus of this rice is to create a minimalistic linux system. eye candy is desired, however, minimalism and performance come first. a majority of the tools that i use with this rice follow the suckless software design philsophy. i believe that is a way of writing software that more people should adapt to.
+my dotfiles for gentoo, managed using git and dotbot. the main focus of this rice is to create a minimalistic linux system. eye candy is desired, however, minimalism and performance come first. a majority of the tools i use with this rice follow the suckless software design philsophy. i believe that is a way of writing software that more people should adapt to.